rawleyfowler/Humming-Bird/README.md

 ```

 ## Performance

-Around ~20% faster than Ruby's `Sinatra`, and only improving as time goes on!
+See [this](https://github.com/rawleyfowler/Humming-Bird/issues/43#issuecomment-1454252501) for a more detailed performance preview

-See [this](https://github.com/rawleyfowler/Humming-Bird/issues/43#issuecomment-1454252501) for a more detailed performance preview.
+vs. Ruby's Sinatra using `Humming-Bird::Backend`.

 ## Examples